p-ranav/iris/README.md

 Here is our async server.
 Create workers like this using `Component.create_async_server`.

-This worker:
+This server:

-* Receives a `Request` object that is deserialized into a `Numbers` structures.
+* receives a `Request` object that is deserialized into a `Numbers` structures.
-* It calculates the mean and standard deviation of the array.
+* calculates the mean and standard deviation of the array.
-* It sets the response using `response.set`
+* sets the response using `response.set`

 ***NOTE*** `iris::AsyncServer` is not very different from `iris::Server`.
 Instead of _binding_ to a ZeroMQ socket and waiting to receive requests, an `AsyncServer` _connects_ with a broker and waits for requests.